yerty

 Q2 2025/26 (Jul–Sep 2025) 1,503 16%

-That is a 58% increase compared to Q2 2024/25, when 951 complaints were filed.
-Growth has been consistent, with the share of total claims remaining stable at around 16%.
+That is a 79% increase compared to Q3 2024/25, when 991 complaints were filed.
+Growth has been consistent across all six quarters.

-The most common working time issues brought to tribunal are unpaid holiday pay (including holiday pay on termination), failure to allow rest breaks, exceeding the 48-hour maximum working week without a valid opt-out, and disputes about holiday entitlement calculations.
-Many working time claims are filed alongside unauthorised deductions from wages and unfair dismissal, particularly where employment has ended and final holiday pay has not been settled.
+The most common working time issues brought to tribunal are unpaid holiday pay, failure to allow rest breaks, disputes about holiday pay calculation, and exceeding the 48-hour maximum working week.
+Many working time claims are filed alongside unauthorised deductions from wages and unfair dismissal.

 How will your case most likely end?